-For further information on recoverable expenditure refer to the Queensland Disaster Funding Guidelines available at - www.qra.qld.gov.au
+For further information on eligible and ineligible expenditure, and reimbursement requirements refer to the Queensland Disaster Funding Guidelines available at -www.qra.qld.gov.au

 State Disaster Relief Arrangements

 The State Disaster Relief Arrangements (SDRA) are a wholly state funded, all hazards, personal hardship financial assistance package that can be activated to assist Queensland communities recover from a disaster event.
 The SDRA are not subject to the Australian Government event eligibility requirements that exist under the DRFA.
 As a consequence, the SDRA can address a wider range of disaster events and circumstances where personal hardship exists.